 Clinical Somatic Education

-The clinical sessions are a good place to start with somatics, or a good way of deepening your somatic awareness.
-What you are looking for is your own pattern of SMA (sensory motor amnesia).
-You are on a journey to discover the layers of unconsciously held contraction that are causing distortion or discomfort in your body.
-It is a gradual process: "somas exist in time" as Thomas Hanna said.
-Luckily the contractions come in patterns that connect through the centre of the body.
-We call the space between your ribcage and your pelvis the "somatic centre".
+In Clinical Somatics you are on a journey to discover the layers of unconsciously held tension that are causing distortion or discomfort in your body.
+It is a gradual process but, as Thomas Hanna said "somas exist in time".
+Tension follows specific pathways or patterns that connect through the centre of the body.
+These patterns we call the stress reflexes, identified by Thomas Hanna as the red, green and trauma reflexes.
+A central principle of Somatics is that the body is a system, a self-regulating, self-healing, unified organism, that co-ordinates in time through the centre of the body.
+We focus particularly on the space between your ribcage and your pelvis which we call your somatic centre.
 As your internal intelligence improves you discover how your hands and feet are connected through your centre, how your head and neck are connected to your pelvis through your spine, how one shoulder is connected to the opposite hip.
 It is this connectivity and this understanding of your body as a system that makes your movement more efficient.
-This is how you become a fully functioning soma.
+This is how you become a more fully functioning soma.

 What to expect from a clinical session.

-Each clinical session lasts about an hour to an hour and a half.
+You need about five clinical sessions to cover the material, but you can have as many sessions as you like!
+Each session lasts about an hour to an hour and a half.
 The sessions are fully clothed and are done lying on a low wide somatics table.

-The session usually begins lying on your back with a movement called "pulsing", which is a kind of pumping the bottom of the foot to see how much movement flows through the body.
+Each session usually begins lying on your back with a movement called pulsing, which is a kind of pumping from the foot to see how much movement flows through your body.
 At the end of the session we pulse again to notice any differences.
+Throughout the session you are sensing and noticing changes.
+It's a learning process and you get better at it as you go along.
 The sessions broadly follow one of the three main protocols devised by Thomas Hanna for each of the stress reflexes, (protocol One is for the green light reflex, protocol two is for the trauma reflex and protocol three is for the red light reflex).
-But other movements and pandiculations can be added to the mix to suit your own particular issues or to focus on particular areas of the body, such as the neck, the shoulders, the ankles, knees or hips.
-So each session is tailored to suit you and you are an active participant in the process.
+But other sequences and pandiculations for specific areas of the body can be added to the mix.
+Each session is tailored to suit you and you are an active participant in the process.

 Once your body is familiar with this new. more efficient way of moving you should find that you need only to remind your muscles how to release every now and again.
 It's still advisable to practise daily (or the old issues will return) but not for so long.
 It's not like an exercise routine - it's more a way of incorporating new ways of moving into your daily life.